Countries in Middle East

 Geographically, the Middle East holds over two-thirds of the world’s known oil reserves and one-third of natural gas reserves.
 The area is generally dry and in many places water scarcity is a crucial problem.
 In most Middle Eastern societies, there are great differences between rich and poor, and from many countries great emigration is taking place.
 Huge areas of the region are largely uninhabited, but some cities and areas such as Cairo (and the entire Nile Valley), Gaza and Tehran have some of the densest population concentrations in the world.

 Culturally, the Middle East was home to several of Earth’s oldest cultural communities, and here emerged the three major monotheistic religions, Judaism, Christianity and Islam.

 Politically, most of the countries in Middle East have monopoly regimes, while a few have actual democracy (e.g. Israel) or incipient pluralistic governance (Yemen, Jordan, etc.).
 The location of some of the world’s most important sailing routes (Suez Canal, Strait of Hormuz), the huge energy reserves and the establishment of the State of Israel in 1948 have made it an area of central political and economic importance, and for most of the post-war period, the Middle East has been a conflict-ridden center.

 As of 2020, there are 16 countries in Middle East (listed by population).

 Location Map of Middle East

 Alphabetical List of All Countries in Middle East

-As of 2019, there are a total of sixteen countries in Middle East.
-See the following table for full list of Middle East countries:
+As mentioned above, there are a total of 16 independent nations in Middle East.
+See the following table for full list of Middle East countries in alphabetical order: